cybernetics/JTemplate/README.md

 In addition to `printf()`-style formatting, the `format` modifier also supports the following arguments:

-  * `currency` - applies a currency format
+  * `currency` - applies a locale-specific currency format
-  * `percent` - applies a percent format
+  * `percent` - applies a locale-specific percentage format
   * `time` - formats a date as a millisecond value since midnight on January 1, 1970
-  * `shortDate` - applies a short date format
+  * `shortDate` - applies a locale-specific short date format
-  * `mediumDate` - applies a medium date format
+  * `mediumDate` - applies a locale-specific medium date format
-  * `longDate` - applies a long date format
+  * `longDate` - applies a locale-specific long date format
-  * `fullDate` - applies a full date format
+  * `fullDate` - applies a locale-specific full date format
   * `isoDate` - formats a local date as an ISO date string
-  * `shortTime` - applies a short time format
+  * `shortTime` - applies a locale-specific short time format
-  * `mediumTime` - applies a medium time format
+  * `mediumTime` - applies a locale-specific medium time format
-  * `longTime` - applies a long time format
+  * `longTime` - applies a locale-specific long time format
-  * `fullTime` - applies a full time format
+  * `fullTime` - applies a locale-specific full time format
   * `isoTime` - formats a local time as an ISO time string
-  * `shortDateTime` - applies a short date/time format
+  * `shortDateTime` - applies a locale-specific short date/time format
-  * `mediumDateTime` - applies a medium date/time format
+  * `mediumDateTime` - applies a locale-specific medium date/time format
-  * `longDateTime` - applies a long date/time format
+  * `longDateTime` - applies a locale-specific long date/time format
-  * `fullDateTime` - applies a full date/time format
+  * `fullDateTime` - applies a locale-specific full date/time format
   * `isoDateTime` - formats a local date/time as an ISO date/time string

-For example, this marker applies a medium date format to a date value named "date":
+For example, this marker transforms a date value into a localized medium-length date string:

     {{date:format=mediumDate}}

 Applications may also define their own custom modifiers.
 This is discussed in more detail later.

 ## Section Markers
 Section markers define a repeating section of content.
 The marker name must refer to an iterable value in the data dictionary (for example, an instance of `java.util.List`).
-Content between the markers is repeated once for each element in the collection.
-The element provides the data dictionary for each successive iteration through the section.
+Content between the markers is repeated once for each element in the list.
+The elements provide the data dictionary for each successive iteration through the section.
 If the iterable value is missing (i.e. `null`) or empty, the section's content is excluded from the output.

 For example, a data dictionary that contains information about homes for sale might look like this: